- Sleeps: 8/10

 The house in its present form is the result of a ten year restoration and refurbishment project by its current owners.
 This has also included the impressive relandscaping of the gardens surrounding the house and a new swimming pool enjoying the best of the views.

-The house is approached down a 200m cypress lined drive to a generous parking area in front of the house.
+The house is approached down a 200m cypress avenue to a generous parking area in front of the house.
 A flight of impressive stone steps lead straight up to a patio area in front the formal front door of the house on its 1st floor.

 The front door leads straight onto the broad central landing which runs the full length of the house.
 Stairs then descend at the far SW end of the landing to the ground floor with a clear view through to the swimming pool.